Key Information

 At the end of the course, you will have practiced the techniques needed to perform a basic abdominal ultrasound and ultrasound-guided aspiration and biopsy in dogs.

-Pete Mantis, DVM DipECVDI FHEA FRCVS
+Pete Mantis, DVM DipECVDI PhD FHEA FRCVS

 Head of Diagnostic Imaging, Dick White Referrals